meilisearch/meilisearch-js-plugins/README.md

 - ✅ templates: The templates to use for the widget.
 - ✅ cssClasses: The CSS classes to override.

 ⚠️ Not compatible with MeiliSearch by default, needs a workaround.
-See same workaround as [RangeSlider](#rangeslider).
+See workaround in [RangeSlider](#rangeslider) section.

 ### ✅ MenuSelect